The Ultimate South Africa Itinerary: 2 Weeks

 South Itinerary Day 10: – Hermanus

 Leave early as the drive from Mossel Valley to Hermanus takes 3.5 hours (308 km).
 The idyllic coastal town of Hermanus, known as the Whale Capital, is the world’s best land-based whale-watching location.
-From July to November, you can see whales from the shore in Hermanus.
+You can see whales from the shore in Hermanus from July to November.
 Gearing Point is an excellent spot for spotting southern right whales.
 You can also book a whale-watching tour to get a close look at whales and dolphins.
 Visit Fernkloof Nature Reserve for magnificent vistas of Walker Bay as an alternative to whale watching.
 If you’re up for the challenge, try Great Shark Cage Diving in Gansbaai, a nearby town.
 Stay in Hermanus for the night.

 South Itinerary Day 11-14: – Cape Town